 Seek help from a licensed mental health counselor and talk with your doctor about treatment options.
 There is much more on this topic in Head of Hope, so if you want more, order your copy here.

 In our conclusion on TBI and grief we’ll begin to move into reconstruction, acceptance and hope.
-See you for the post soon.
+See you for Part III soon.